June is preparing for retirement and wants to know how her UK pension will affect her application for the Age Pension in Australia.

 However Work Bonus only covers ‘busy work’ such as working in a cafe, childcare or picking fruit.
 A foreign pension is considered passive income, and does not come under the scheme.

 So it is likely your Australian Age Pension payments will be cut, but it’s best to contact Centrelink for advice on your personal situation.
 This is because it’s not just your financial assets Centrelink will take into account when assessing your claim, but also your assets such as cars and furniture.

 When you advise Centrelink of your income and assets from overseas, it will convert the value into Australian dollars.

 Once you have been granted a UK pension, the amount will stay the same – it is not indexed.
 This means that the only fluctuation in the value of your payment will be due to the exchange rate.

 Centrelink currently uses the Commonwealth Bank buy rates that apply on the fifth business day before the first of each month.

 Centrelink will update your income details on the first of each month and apply this rate of income to your Age Pension payment.

 This is only a guide to what you may be entitled to.
 You can make an appointment to speak to a Centrelink Financial Information Services Officer on 132300.
-This is a free service, which you can access at any time, whether a customer of Centrelink or not, and will help you to better understand your entitlements based on your individual financial position.
+This is a free service, which you can access at any time, whether a customer of Centrelink or not.
+It will help you to better understand your entitlements based on your individual financial position.

 Disclaimer: All content on YourLifeChoices website is of a general nature and has been prepared without taking into account your objectives, financial situation or needs.
 It has been prepared with due care but no guarantees are provided for the ongoing accuracy or relevance.
 Before making a decision based on this information, you should consider its appropriateness in regard to your own circumstances.
 You should seek professional advice from a financial planner, lawyer or tax agent in relation to any aspects that affect your financial and legal circumstances.